Nigeria president warns against bloodshed ahead of Saturday poll

-ABUJA (Reuters) - Nigerian President Goodluck Jonathan warned against violence ahead of Saturday’s presidential election as people stockpiled food, cash and fuel for fear of post-election clashes.
+ABUJA, March 27 (Reuters) - Nigerian President Goodluck Jonathan warned against violence ahead of Saturday’s presidential election as people began stockpiling food, cash and fuel for fear of clashes.

 Jonathan will face former military ruler Muhammadu Buhari in what is seen as the closest presidential race since the end of military rule in 1999.